 105. What, then, is religion?
-Religion is the law in us, in so far as it derives emphasis is moralfrom a Law-giver and a Judge above us.
-It is plied to morality applied to the knowledge of God.
-If ledge of religion is not united to morality, it becomes merely an endeavour to win favour.
-Hymnsinging, prayers, and church-going should only give men fresh strength, fresh courage to law which advance; or they should be the utterance of a Morality heart inspired with the idea of duty.
-They come first, and theology follow are but preparations for good works, and not the works themselves; and the only real way in which we may please God is by our becoming better men.
+Religion is the law in us, in so far as it derives emphasis from a Law-giver and a Judge above us.
+It is morality applied to the knowledge of God.
+If religion is not united to morality, it becomes merely an endeavour to win favour.
+Hymnsinging, prayers, and church-going should only give men fresh strength, fresh courage to advance; or they should be the utterance of a heart inspired with the idea of duty.
+They are but preparations for good works, and not the works themselves; and the only real way in which we may please God is by our becoming better men.

-Religion ity apthe know.
-Goď.
-In teaching children we must begin with the is in us. must
+Religion is morality applied to the knowledge of God.
+In teaching children we must begin with the law which is in us.
+Morality must come first, and theology follow